Fulufjället National Park

 The colorful grounds

-Sleeping in Fulufjället National Park
+Sleeping and camping in Fulufjället National Park

 In the park are 15 mountains huts that you need to book ahead in case you want to stay here.
 Freedom camping in the park is only permitted in zones I, II and III and therefore not at the main attractions in the area.
 Always check the latest rules and updates on this website .
 It is not allowed to set up a tent in the vicinity of the mountain huts or in the other zones.
 It applies to all campers that you spend the night according to the ‘leave nothing but footprints’ principle.